CraigThomasson/project-2-wheel-of-time-quiz/README.md

 ## Goals
 * Create fun interactive quiz that fans of the wheel of time book series will enjoy playing
 * To make the quiz repayable through the use of 3 sets of question with increasing levels of difficult  questions to answer
 * To make the quiz intuitive to use and provide satisfying feedback for the user
 * Design a quiz that is aesthetically pleasing
 * To make the quiz responsive

 ##### To achieve these goals I will need to:
-* Create a website with good searchability
-* Have playable examples of work that is easy to access
+* Use JavaScript to create a fictional quiz
-* Ensure the contacts section is clear and easy to find
+* Use CSS and HTML for the content and to make it look good
-* Create a UX design that is intuitive to use and flows well
-* The users will:
-    * Be looking to hire an audiobook narrator
-    * Be able to quickly navigate the site to sample work and the contact section
+* Use relative and accurate source material for the quiz
-    * Have a clear understanding of the services offered
+* Test the quiz with fans of the book series

 ## Wireframes for Original Concept